 Introduces and provides analysis of main issues and theories in second language acquisition.
-Highlights research and theory related to people who struggle with reading, writing and other literacy tasks.
-Course topics include reading performance on high stakes achievement measures; aptitude/achievement discrepancy; second language status, and other special needs.
+Highlights research and theories related to people who struggle with reading, writing and other literacy tasks.
+Covers course topics that include reading performance on high stakes achievement measures; aptitude/achievement discrepancy; second language status, and other special needs.